What is the Brady List for Police Officers?

 • DNA test results.

 Brady lists could be significant in driving under the influence (DUI) cases under California Vehicle Code 23152 VC.
 For example, suppose you were pulled over at a traffic stop for a suspected DUI.
 The police officer claims you were driving erratically, which was their probable cause to stop you.
 Perhaps this officer has a history of stopping people without sufficient cause.
+Being aware of this potential scenario can be crucial for your defense strategy.

 We could access the Brady list associated with this police officer, show they have a pattern of inappropriate conduct, and use it for your defense.
 We could get the charges reduced or dismissed.